taylorwanyama/Comprative-Analysis-between-SARIMAX-and-NNARX-Model-in-Forecasting-Inflation-using-Temperature./README.md

 ## Overview
 Inflation is one of the most critical economic indicators, influencing everything from daily household expenses to national fiscal policy.
 Forecasting it accurately is essential for:

-- Governments
+- Governments (for policy planning)

-- Businesses
+- Businesses (for pricing and budgeting)

-- Households
+- Households (for financial decision-making)

 However, traditional forecasting methods like ARIMA often rely solely on past inflation data.
 What if we also consider external factors, like climate change?